-Mara Welton co-owns and operates 2-acre Half Pint Farm with her husband Spencer in Burlington's Intervale.
-Mara farms because she loves good food - and started her specialty veggie farm in 2003 to provide Vermont with locally grown niche produce.
+Mara Welton co-owns and operates 2.5 acre Half Pint Farm with her husband Spencer in Burlington’s Intervale.
+Mara farms because she loves good food – and started her specialty veggie farm in 2003 to provide Vermont with locally grown niche produce.
 Mara loves that farming keeps her grounded, inspired, and eating the best possible food everyday!
-Mara brings to Slow Food Vermont a passion for food and traditional foodways, enthusiasm for the process of seed to plate, exciting and educational event planning and general good organizational skills, and an ability to trust and empower her fellow board members to keep Slow Food Vermont always engaging.
+Mara brings to Slow Food Vermont a passion for food and traditional foodways.
+Her enthusiasm for the process of seed to plate, exciting and educational event planning and general good organizational skills contributed to Mara’s leadership style during her 8 year tenure as Slow Food Vermont’s Board Chair.
+She is happy to return to the role of SFVT board chair and to maintain her role of Slow Food State Governor, liaising between Slow Food International, Slow Food USA, and Slow Food Vermont.
 When Mara is not farming, she is: running, experimenting in the kitchen, reading about food, snuggling with her dachshunds, traveling abroad, speaking at conferences, entertaining, and pining for the growing season.

 Chris Howell runs Vermont Farm Tours, a culinary tour outfit based in Burlington.
 He came to Vermont in 2001 to study geography and sculpture at Middlebury College and fell in love.
 Chris is an avid community gardener and co-founder of Grow Team ONE, a series of gardens in Burlington’s Old North End.
 His passion for sharing Vermont’s agricultural story has it’s roots in a trip to Terra Madre in 2006: Carlo Petrini, founder of Slow Food, addressed food producers from around the world, “Your story—the one we can taste, touch, smell, and see—is one of the most valuable assets to humankind.”
 Whew!
 When he’s not leading culinary tours around Vermont, Chris works as a carpenter, plays outside, and makes art.
 Chris is the Vice President for Slow Food VT.